 Why You Should Think Twice Before Consumption

 When you consume probiotics, you’re basically ingesting live microorganisms.
+Yes!
+Probiotics are live bacteria that are good for your digestive system.
 For most healthy adults, there is no risk or side effects of probiotic consumption.
 However, you shouldn’t take this for granted.

 Probiotic supplementation is most commonly used after a course of antibiotics to help replenish gut bacteria and restore that healthy balance.
 This is what we were told and what we believed for quite some time.
-Now, research shows that probiotic supplementation following antibiotic treatment may actually impair the natural restoration of this microbial gut balance.
+Now, studies suggest that probiotic supplementation following antibiotic treatment may actually impair the natural restoration of this microbial gut balance.

 That’s not all, everyone’s microbiome is unique and has a delicate balance.
 This means that all of us can have different experiences with the same probiotic supplements.

 The greatest risks of probiotic supplements can be linked to the poorly regulated probiotic market.
 According to this research , some probiotic products were even found to contain microorganisms that were unlisted on labels.
 These can include contaminants that cause infections or even transfer antibiotic resistance genes in probiotics to other harmful microorganisms in the gut.